laget-se/react-gettext-parser/README.md

                          whitespace                                         [boolean]
-  --trim-newlines        Trims extracted strings from new-lines             [boolean] --disable-line-numbers Disables line number ouput in .pot file            [boolean]
+  --trim-newlines        Trims extracted strings from new-lines             [boolean] --disable-line-numbers Disables line number ouput in .pot file            [boolean] --no-wrap              Does not break long strings into several lines     [boolean]
 ```

 ### Using the API